 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Eggs are a great low-carb and low-glycemic choice for any low-carb diet or for the South Beach Diet.
-Low-Carb and Keto diet followers would enjoy these eggs made with all mayo, but using partly non-fat Greek yogurt (and light mayo if you prefer) in the eggs would make them a good choice for any phase of the South Beach Diet.
+Eggs are a great choice for any low-carb diet or for the original South Beach Diet.
+Low-Carb and Keto diet followers would enjoy these eggs made with all mayo, but using partly non-fat Greek yogurt (and light mayo if you prefer) in the eggs would make them a good choice for any phase of the original South Beach Diet.

 Find More Recipes Like This One: